elasticio/outlook/README.md

 ### Current implementation uses AD V2.0 OAuth2

-Secon version of AD protocol has [some advantages](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/), see [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-limitations/) for more information.
+Second version of AD protocol has [some advantages](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/), see [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-limitations/) for more information.

+### OData output for lastModifiedDateTime has a precision issue

+Apparently the ``lastModifiedDateTime`` returned by MS Graph has no milliseconds in it is obvious that filter query accept and treat millisecond values correctly there is a workaround for that issue implemented in the code, however you need to keep an eye on it.

 ## License